zigbee-alliance/distributed-compliance-ledger/docs/transactions/model.md

   - softwareVersionValid `optional(bool)` - Flag to indicate whether the software version is valid or not (default true)
   - otaURL `optional(string)` - URL where to obtain the OTA image
   - otaFileSize `optional(uint64)`  - OtaFileSize is the total size of the OTA software image in bytes.
 Only accepted alongside the first `otaURL` (see OTA update semantics above).
-  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation (max 88 characters).
+  - otaChecksum `optional(string)` - Digest of the entire contents of the associated OTA Software Update Image under the OtaUrl attribute, encoded in base64 string representation (min 44, max 88 characters).
 Only accepted alongside the first `otaURL` (see OTA update semantics above).
   - otaChecksumType `optional(int32)` - Numeric identifier as defined in the [IANA Named Information Hash Algorithm Registry](https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg) for the type of otaChecksum.
 Must be one of `1` (sha-256), `7` (sha-384), `8` (sha-512), `10` (sha3-256), `11` (sha3-384), `12` (sha3-512).
 Only accepted alongside the first `otaURL` (see OTA update semantics above).
   - maxApplicableSoftwareVersion `optional(uint32)` - MaxApplicableSoftwareVersion should specify the highest SoftwareVersion for which this image can be applied
   - minApplicableSoftwareVersion `optional(uint32)` - MinApplicableSoftwareVersion should specify the lowest SoftwareVersion for which this image can be applied